k1aShiMa/Basic_encryptor/README.md

 # Basic_encryptor
-basically encrypts texts and then you can decrypt it
+basically encrypts texts into a file